Toni-SM/semu.robotics.tf/README.md

 <a name="usage"></a>
 ### Extension usage

 Activating the window (*Window > Robotics > TF Viewer*) will start the TF visualization, if the transformations are available.
-The extension is compatible with both versions of ROS (ROS1 and ROS2) and will work automatically with the currently active version (`omni.isaac.ros_bridge` or `omni.isaac.ros2_bridge`).
+The extension is compatible with both versions of ROS (ROS and ROS2) and will work automatically with the currently active version (`omni.isaac.ros_bridge` or `omni.isaac.ros2_bridge`).

 Deactivating (closing) the window will clear the TF visualization.